openqasm/openqasm/source/language/openpulse.rst

     envelope env = [0.1, 1.+1I, 0.1 - 0.2I, ...];

-Parametric pulses are declared by assigning the result of``envelope``'s to the result of a (kernel) function call.
+Parametric pulses are initialized by assigning the result of``envelope``'s to the result of a (kernel) function call.

 .. code-block:: c